We have it wrong. Well, actually, we have it backwards.

 What’s the problem with this?
 Well, in short, this skill set is insufficient to solve today’s complex business challenges.
-It assumes a rational and scientific approach to solving problems, leading and executing strategy, when in fact, we are learning- in tangible and scientific ways- that emotions and social relationships may be even more important.
+It assumes a rational and scientific approach to solving problems and leading and executing strategy when, in fact, we are learning in tangible and scientific ways that emotions and social relationships may be even more important.

 What’s the problem with this?
-Well, many if not most of these traits are not really analytical.
-They may have analytical components, but clearly there is more going on here: there are strong social, interpersonal and self-awareness skills and behaviors imbedded in these traits.
+Many, if not most, of these traits are not really analytical.
+They may have analytical components, but clearly there is more going on here: There are strong social, interpersonal, and self-awareness skills and behaviors embedded in these traits.

 “We have hired and promoted generations of managers with robust analytical skills and poor social skills, and we don’t seem to think that matters.”